Proteostasis Therapeutics Inc. (PTI)'s Financial Results Comparing With Puma Biotechnology Inc. (NASDAQ:PBYI) | New Business Observer

 |0.00

-Table 1 demonstrates Proteostasis Therapeutics Inc. and Puma Biotechnology Inc.’s top-line revenue, earnings per share and valuation.
+Table 1 highlights Proteostasis Therapeutics Inc. and Puma Biotechnology Inc.’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 demonstrates the return on assets, return on equity and net margins of Proteostasis Therapeutics Inc. and Puma Biotechnology Inc.
+Table 2 demonstrates the return on assets, net margins and return on equity of Proteostasis Therapeutics Inc. and Puma Biotechnology Inc.

 |Net Margins